When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

 Improves Sleep Quality

-Natural light, especially early in the day, signals the body to switch to producing hormones and neurotransmitters that keep us awake and alert.
-When darkness falls, a new signal is sent to the brain to produce melatonin which helps us sleep deeply.
-By exposing ourselves to sunlight during the day, we support the natural circadian rhythm.
-The list could be much longer, but one thing is clear: If this were a pill we could take, everyone would have it in their medicine cabinet.
-Since in Sweden we only have the opportunity to really take advantage of the sun's healing properties for 3-4 months per year, I at least plan to get as much "Vitamin S" as possible.
+The list could be made much longer, but one thing is clear: If this were a pill we could take, everyone would have it in their medicine cabinet at home.
+Since we in Sweden only have the opportunity to truly take advantage of the sun's healing properties for 3-4 months per year, I at least intend to take in as much "Vitamin S" as I have the opportunity to.